A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Empirical Study Design

 \subsection{Research Questions}

 The goal of our study is to evaluate alternative ML techniques (described in Section~\ref{background}) when applied to the detection of \ep log anomalies, considering both supervised and semi-supervised, traditional and deep learning techniques.
 The evaluation is performed based on the four evaluation criteria described in Section~\ref{state}.
-We address the following research questions: \paragraph*{\textbf{RQ1}} How do supervised traditional ML techniques compare to supervised deep learning ones at detecting \ep log anomalies? \paragraph*{\textbf{RQ2}} How do semi-supervised traditional ML techniques compare to semi-supervised deep learning ones at detecting \ep log anomalies?
+We address the following research questions: \begin{itemize} \item RQ1: How do supervised traditional ML and deep learning techniques compare at detecting \ep log anomalies? \item RQ2: How do supervised traditional ML and deep learning techniques compare in terms of time performance? \item RQ3: How do semi-supervised traditional ML and deep learning techniques compare at detecting \ep log anomalies? \item RQ4: How do semi-supervised traditional ML and deep learning techniques compare in terms of time performance? \end{itemize}

-These research questions are motivated by the fact that traditional ML techniques are less data hungry than deep learning ones, and are therefore more practical in many contexts.
-Therefore, if the loss in detection accuracy is acceptable, assuming there is any, such techniques are preferable.
+These research questions are motivated by the fact that traditional ML techniques are less data hungry and typically less time consuming than deep learning ones when it comes to training the corresponding ML models, and are therefore more practical in many contexts.
+Therefore, if the loss in detection accuracy is acceptable, assuming there is any, and if the time performance is significantly better than the one recorded for deep ML techniques, traditional ML techniques are preferable.
 Similarly, given the scarcity of anomalies in many logs, semi-supervised techniques should be considered in certain contexts.
+Further, a ML technique, regardless of its type (traditional or deep), when evaluated on the same dataset, can show wide variation in detection accuracy or time performance from one hyperparameter setting to another.
+This motivates us to study the sensitivity of such accuracy and performance to hyperparameter tuning.